Front page

 14 March 2024

-The economic pact "Ambition is a Choice" was born in 2024 under the leadership of the Confederation of Estonian Employers, in cooperation with researchers, companies, professional associations and the public sector.
+The call "Ambition is a Choice" was launched in 2024 by the Confederation of Estonian Employers in cooperation with researchers, companies, professional associations and the public sector.